Call for Papers

 The GTM2019 program committee is pleased to accept submissions for the following:

 - Special session.
 Sessions provide a multi-perspective presentation on an issue facing the field of tech mining.
-The overall abstract should describe the general session topic and how two (45 minute session), three (60 minute session) or four (90 minute session) presenters will offer coordinated oral presentations.
+Presenters will offer coordinated oral presentations (10 – 15 minutes, depending on number of authors, + time for questions).

 - Oral Presentation.
 Oral presentations (15 minutes + questions) addressing well-advanced research.